dwavesystems/dwave-ocean-sdk/docs/examples/scheduling.rst

   :end-before: example-steps-end-marker

 This example creates a :term:`binary quadratic model` (BQM) based on :ref:`penalties <penalty_sdk>` to represent the problem's constraints.

 Formulate the Problem
 =====================

-D-Wave systems solve binary quadratic models, so the first step is to express the problem with binary variables.
+D-Wave quantum computers solve binary quadratic models, so the first step is to express the problem with binary variables.

 * Time of day is represented by binary variable :code:`time` with value :math:`1` for business hours and :math:`0` for hours outside the business day.